rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 #### Step 8: Verify statistics

-Run the following query to verify that the statistics.
+Run the following query to verify the statistics.
 Note that the query still performs approximately 759 MB of I/O (physical read total bytes) as in step 4.
 However, this time only 1.7 MB is returned to the DB server (cell physical IO interconnect bytes).
 This is the result of a Smart Scan in action.
 In this case,